geoneric/PathwaysGenerator/documentation/use/get_started.rst

 Get started
 ===========

+Here, we assume that you want to get started using the ``adaptation_pathways`` Python package distributed as a so-called Python Wheel.
+There are other ways the package can be distributed, for example as a portable application, containing the Pathway Generator GUI application and all its dependencies.
+Installing that package is simply a matter of unzipping the file.
+The advantage is the simplicity to get the Pathway Generator application up and running, but to be able to use all functionality from the ``adaptation_pathways`` package, the Wheel should be installed as described on the rest of this page.

-The software can be used by performing these steps in turn:
+The ``adaptation_pathways`` Python package can be used by performing these steps in turn:

 #.
 Create and activate a new virtual environment.
 There are multiple options for this.
 Below
    we show how to setup a virtual environment using Python's built-in venv module and using Conda.